ZabutonNage/CloudStorageProxy/README.md

 node main -k
 ```

+If a `key.json` file exists and has an empty `key` field, the command will write the new key to that file.
+If no `key.json` file exists, a new one with a new key will be generated.

 Alternatively, you can specify your own key if it is 32 bytes long and hex encoded.

+If you need multiple keys, generate a key, rename `key.json` and generate another key.
+Repeat as many times as you like.

-#### Protect your key
+#### Protect your keys

-Your key is the heart of your data security because anybody in possession of it is able to decrypt your data.
+Your keys are the heart of your data security because anybody in possession of them is able to decrypt your data.

-You might want to consider storing the key in a **password manager** and only write it into the key file when needed.
+You might want to consider storing your keys in a **password manager** and only write them to the key files when needed.
-Beware more sophisticated text editors, though, that remember a file's change history.
+Be mindful with more sophisticated text editors though.
+Some can remember a file's change history.
-This could potentially expose your key even though the current file does not contain it.
+This could potentially expose your keys to actors with access to your computer even though the current key files are empty.

-Another thinkable way to protect your key is to move the key file to an **external storage device** that you can disconnect after usage.
+A more practical and possibly safer approach to protect your keys is to move your key files to an **external storage device** that you can disconnect after usage.

 After all, perfect security is very difficult to achieve because of the multitude of potential attack vectors.
 Even your antivirus software could pose a threat if it scans all disk writes and possibly sends "suspicious" data home "for analysis."